codeparkhouston/teach-with-games/pong/README.md

     }
     ```

-1. Make other player win if ball passes the other player's paddle.
+1. Add point to player if ball passes the other's paddle.

     ```js
     var score = { left: 0, right: 0};